You Showed Me: Weekly charts

+Year-end charts

+Madison Beer version

+Madison Beer made a psychedelic pop and neo soul cover of the song, in a version with noticeable lyrical and musical differences to the original, and released it under the title of "Showed Me (How I Fell in Love with You)" (also known as just Showed Me) on October 14, 2022 through Epic Records.
+It was the ninth track on Beer's second studio album, Silence Between Songs, and was the third single to be taken from the album.

+Music video

+The music video was directed by Lauren Dunn.

+Charts

 Sampling and controversy

 The Turtles version also features a gently rising and falling string section, which was sampled by U2 in 1997 for their song "The Playboy Mansion" on their album Pop.
-Madison Beer's song "Showed Me (How I Fell in Love with You)" also sampled the Turtles' recording.
+Madison Beer's song "Showed Me (How I Fell in Love with You)" for her album Silence Between Songs also sampled the Turtles' recording.

 The American hip hop group De La Soul also sampled the Turtles' recording of "You Showed Me" for their song "Transmitting Live From Mars (Interlude)" on their 1989 album, 3 Feet High and Rising, but did not ask permission or clear the sample.
 The Turtles took litigation against the group, suing them for $1.7 million.
 An out-of-court settlement was reached for an undisclosed sum.
 It is said to be the first time that a hip hop act was ever sued for unethical use of another artist's music.

 Other cover versions

+The song was covered by Québécois singer Claude Steben in French under the title "Vous" in 1972.
 The song has also been covered by Lutricia McNeal on her 2002 album, Metroplex.
-In addition, Kanye West based his song Gorgeous, from his 2010 album My Beautiful Dark Twisted Fantasy, on elements derived from "You Showed Me".
+In addition, Kanye West based his song "Gorgeous", from his 2010 album My Beautiful Dark Twisted Fantasy, on elements derived from "You Showed Me".
 In 2011, the alternative country duo the Watson Twins offered a free download of their cover of "You Showed Me" on their website.